 The probate fee is paid to HMCTS either online, by cheque, or by postal order.
 Crucially, this fee is treated as an expense of the estate, meaning it is ultimately reimbursed from estate funds once you have access to them.
 However, the fee must be paid before you receive the grant — which means you may need to pay it out of your own pocket initially and claim it back later.

 This can create a practical difficulty if the estate's assets are locked until probate is granted.
 Some banks will release funds specifically to cover funeral costs and probate fees in advance; it is always worth asking the deceased's bank directly, as many have compassionate policies for exactly this situation.
+To understand the full picture of what a funeral may cost alongside probate expenses, try our /funeral-cost-calculator/.

 Many families choose — or feel they need — to instruct a solicitor or probate specialist to handle the process on their behalf.
 Professional help can be invaluable where an estate is complex, where family relationships are strained, or where the executor simply doesn't have the time or confidence to manage everything themselves.